 Improve your knowledge and confidence in biosimilars with this curriculum of eLearning modules.
-Expert authors, Professor Huub Schellekens, Dr Mathias Flume and Dr Paul Cornes, will take you through the full story of biosimilars from the analytical and clinical development process to how to effectively communicate with your patients about them.
+Expert authors, Huub Schellekens, Paul Cornes, Ber Oomen, and Alexandra Pereira, will take you through the full story of biosimilars from the analytical and clinical development process to how to effectively communicate with your patients about them.

 All medical oncologists, specialist nurses, and allied healthcare professionals working with patients for whom biosimilars may represent a treatment option.